 - Tools for inter-system static and/or dynamic analysis, visualization, and monitoring

-- App architectures and app orchestration
+- App orchestration and architectures

-- Empirical studies of ecosystem phenomena
+- Empirical studies of software ecosystems

 - Processes for ecosystems and community management